 A Linked Benefit

-A cash accumulation fund is an employer sponsored benefit linked to an optional group universal life insurance benefit.
+A cash accumulation fund is an employer-sponsored benefit linked to an optional group universal life insurance benefit.
 If you sign up for the coverage through payroll deduction you can elect to increase the amount of your payroll deduction with the extra money going into the cash accumulation fund.
 The cash accumulation fund is linked to the group universal life coverage and the maximum amount you can set aside in the fund is based on insurance tax code.

 Advantages of Accumulation Fund

 The cash accumulation fund allows you to save money as an automatic deduction from your paycheck.
 The fund will pay a competitive rate of interest with a guaranteed minimum interest rate.
-The guarantee rate is typically 3 to 5 percent.
+The guaranteed rate is typically 3 to 4 percent.
 The interest earned on the fund is tax deferred until you make withdrawals.
 You can withdraw money at any time from your cash accumulation fund by either a direct withdrawal or loan against the cash balance.

 To participate in the cash accumulation fund employee benefit you must enroll in group life insurance coverage.
 If you believe you do not need the life insurance coverage, your decision is whether to get the life insurance anyway just to have access to the cash accumulation fund.
 The cost of the life insurance is based on the amount of coverage selected -- usually a multiple of your annual income -- and your age.
 The cost of the insurance will increase every time you receive a raise or get one year older.